mohammad-suliman/visualStudioAddon/readme.md

 *	using ctrl + f6 / ctrl + shift + f6 to switch between opened code editors is now reported

 The add-on is still under development, so expect more fixes and enhancements.
-Your feedback is very important: please let me know if you have suggestions or any thoughts that could help us further improve this add-on.

 ##Fixes in more detail